ImperialCollegeLondon/INDI/README.md

 ### Installing optional AI modules (experimental)

-We have automatic an automatic segmentation module.
+We have an ensemble of U-Net models trained to segment the cardiac borders of STEAM data.
 More details on how to configure it are in `docs/documentation.md`.
 To use them you first need to install the AI optional dependencies with:

 ```bash
 pip install ".[ai]"
 ```
+---

 ### For development